 Some seizures may be less obvious, affecting sensations, emotions, and behavior.
 Not all seizures involve convulsions, spasms, or loss of consciousness.
 One form, called absence epilepsy, is usually characterized by brief lapses in consciousness.
 Sometimes, an outward physical sign such as rapid eye blinking may be the only indication that this type of seizure is occurring.

 By definition, a single seizure event does not constitute epilepsy.
 Rather, a person must experience two or more unprovoked seizures, 24 hours or more apart, to be diagnosed with epilepsy.
 “Unprovoked” means the seizure is not due to a drug, toxin, or head trauma.

 Most people with epilepsy will probably be aware of their condition.
 They may be taking medications to control their symptoms, or undergoing diet therapy.
 Some epilepsy is also treated with surgery or medical devices.

 If someone close to you suddenly has a convulsive seizure, there are certain things you can do to help them avoid any additional damage.
-The National Institute of Neurological Disorders and Stroke recommends the following sequence of actions:
+The

 - Roll the person over onto their side.
 This will prevent them from choking on vomit or saliva.